Academic Advising and Pre-Admissions Counseling

 - The Hammer Theatre is a city-owned venue operated by the university.
 The Hammer offers dynamic, diversified performing arts, educational, and technology related programming.

 - Ira F. Brilliant Center for Beethoven Studies is the only research facility and document repository in North America dedicated solely to the study of the life and performance of the works of Ludwig van Beethoven.

-- Phyllis Forward Simpkins International House is a large residence hall, located one block from campus, that is home to U.S. and international students attending SJSU.
+- Phyllis Forward Simpkins International House is a large residence, located close to campus, that is home to U.S. and international students attending SJSU.
 The application to live at I-House can be found on the I-House website www.sjsu.edu/ihouse.